MscmpSystDb (mscmp_syst_db v0.1.0)

 {:ok, [MscmpSystDb.Types.ContextState.t(), ...]}

-This function will check for each given context that: it exist, whether or not database connections may be started for it, and whether or not database connections have been started.
+This function will check for each given context that: it exists, whether or not database connections may be started for it, and whether or not database connections have been started.

 Note that only startable contexts are included in this list.
 If the context is not startable or has id: nil, the context will be excluded from the results of this function.